Our Mission: To Ensure Consumer Choice in Wine

 Coalition for Free Trade

 Founded in 1997, the Coalition for Free Trade was a 501(c)3 non-profit legal foundation whose goal was to legalize direct-to-consumer shipments of wine from out-of-state wineries and retailers in those states where it was prohibited.
 The Coalition for Free Trade’s legal team was instrumental in bringing the issue before the U.S. Supreme Court in 2004.
 But the 2005 ruling in Granholm v.
-Heald required additional litigation to remove discriminatory trade barriers that prohibit of-age consumers from receiving wine for personal enjoyment directly from out-of-state wineries and retailers.
-Coalition for Free Trade achieved it’s objectives and “retired” in 2014.
+Heald required additional litigation to remove discriminatory trade barriers that prohibit of-age consumers from receiving wine for personal enjoyment directly from out-of-state wineries.
+Coalition for Free Trade achieved its objectives and “retired” in 2014.

 Family Winemakers of California

 Family Winemakers of California advocates the rights and interests of its members to freely produce, market and sell their products, and is dedicated to preserving the broad diversity of California wine.
 In fulfilling its mission, the association has sponsored legislation to expand the ability of wineries, particularly small producers, to compete in the marketplace.
 Additionally, FWC took a leadership role in pushing and funding the litigation strategy to open up domestic markets for direct-to-consumer wine sales.
 That investment resulted in the U.S. Supreme Court decision that overturned discriminatory laws in Michigan and New York (Granholm v.
 Heald).

 Napa Valley Vintners

 Founded in 1944, the Napa Valley Vintners is a regional trade group with an active membership of hundreds of wineries, representing a tradition of dedicated vintners and grape growers who have worked and cared for this premier winegrowing region since the early 1800s.